neruo/python3-dev-template/README.md

 # python3-dev-template

-template repository for python3 development
+A template repository for python3 development

 ## Directory